sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

 Fridays presentations are available as [[attachment:goodcop.sws]] and [[attachment:badcop.sws]].
 The first of these also needs [[attachment:demo.sage]].

+''UPDATE:'' A (hopefully) working implementation is attached to ticket #9320 now.

 == Parity Predictions ==
 A brief summary of the project is available as [[attachment:project.pdf]].